CryptoCoderz/Espers/README.md

 Testing
 -------
-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
-Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.
+Testing and code review is the bottleneck for development; we get more development tasks than we can review, build, and test on short notice.
+Please be patient and help out by testing other people's pull requests and our test builds as they become available.
+Remember this is a security-critical project where any mistake might cost people the loss of their Espers which is something we strive to prevent at all costs.

 ### Automated Testing

 Developers are strongly encouraged to write [unit tests](/doc/unit-tests.md) for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

-There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.

 ### Manual Quality Assurance (QA) Testing